gvp-257/AnalogControlPanel/Readme.md

 There is more, however.
 Before we get into that, we'll need to cover a bit of background and introduce some terminology.

-## WHAT DO THE CONTROL KNOBS CONTROL?
+## WHAT DOES THE CONTROL PANEL...CONTROL?

 The ADC is not magic.
 It takes time to do its job, and it can't measure infinite voltages or measure them infinitely precisely - numbers that big would fill up the Arduino's memory, anyway.